ziqiguo/cs207-FinalProject/README.md

 Installation
 ------------
-Download package distribution from https://github.com/G8-CS207F17/cs207-FinalProject.

-Packages needed: `numpy`, `xml`, `pytest` (`pip install PACKAGE_NAME`)

-Run test suites: run `pytest --doctest-modules --cov --cov-report term-missing` in terminal
+Run `pip install chemkin8` in terminal

+To run test suite, either download the package distribution from this repo, or navigate to the folder where the package is installed, and run `pytest` in terminal.